 Day 2: Ilhara valley and Selme monastery

 Today was my turn to get up early for the hot air balloon ride in Cappadocia.
 And it turned out to be memorable.

 Driving all over the day earlier had given me a good orientation of the region and I was able to relate easily to the Deverant valley, Zelve Valley, Rose Valley, Red Valley, and Cavusin.
+The hot air balloon experience really gives you a feel of the landscape and what makes Cappadocia as one of the most beautiful holiday destinations in Turkey.
 The landing was so smooth that the pilot told us not to bother with the landing position.

 After a good breakfast at our hotel, the three of us drove out to explore a different area – Ihlara Valley.